-This delicious Korean spinach salad is one of my favorites!
-You can pair it with any foods you like.
+This Korean spinach salad is one of my favorites!
+You can pair it with any food you like.

-Spinach needs to be slightly cooked because it contains high levels of oxalates.
+Spinach needs to be slightly cooked because of its high oxalate content.
 Oxalates may contribute to kidney stones.
-Heat destroys oxalates and this is why I slightly cook the spinach before consuming.
+Heat destroys oxalates and that is why I slightly cook the spinach before consuming it.

-You can boil or steam the spinach leaves.
-It’s all up to your convenience.
-I boil the leaves for about 30 seconds and then drain the extra liquid.
-You can wash the leaves in a clean cold water after you cook them.
+You can boil or steam the spinach.
+I put it in boiling water for about 15-30 seconds, strain, and then drain the extra liquid.
+You can wash the leaves in clean cold water after you cook them, but I don’t do that usually.

-You can also add hard-boiled eggs or other additions to this salad making it even more delicious!
+You can also add hard-boiled eggs or other additions to this salad making it taste even better!
+I like it as is though.
+This Korean spinach salad pairs with rice and kimchi really well.

 Korean Spinach Salad Recipe